 It might be an obvious tip, nevertheless an important one.
 Does your hair look alright?
 Are your teeth clean?
 Are there no smudges on your face?
 Is your make-up still in all the right places?
 These little details can make or break the result.

 It’s only the background, you might think.
 But a pleasant, entertaining, or inspiring environment, can make or break the picture.
 Look for solid color background or one with a unique texture.
 Your messy bedroom or living room is not something the audience would like to see.
 Don’t let the background distract people from your pretty face.

 3. Use natural lighting

 There is no doubt about it.
 Light is the most crucial aspect of taking a selfie.
 Watch for shadows or harsh lighting.
 Move through a scene while looking at your face.
 Watch what happens when you change your position relative to the light source.
 You might want to use artificial light as well if the natural light source is not sufficient.
 Find the ultimate spot and get ready for taking an impressive photograph.

 Here is my favorite smartphone selfie light for this moment, the Selfie Ring Light with Tripod from Ubeesize Store.
-It is very well priced and comes with 3 color lighting modes (warm light, cool white, and daylight).
+It is very well priced and comes with 5 color lighting modes (from warm light to cool white, and daylight).
 Each light mode has 11 brightness levels.
 Ampel options to create the best possible look!

 4. Add a flash

 If your camera does not have a front-facing flash, you can use some LED add-ons or third-party apps to get you going.
 Even if your smartphone has a front-facing flash, you should consider buying an external light source.
 Especially when you make a lot of selfies or vlogs.
 You can find good quality and affordable selfie lights on Amazon.
 Here are a few of our favorites: